aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

 SAP business users across industries analyze data, write executive summaries, and perform repetitive tasks such as creating reports.
 These tasks usually take long time and effort, are error prone, and are depenednent on an individual's interpretation of data since we are working with large data sets.
 It also need specific skillsets related to understanding of data and reporting structure.

 Generative AI assistant for SAP data improves productivity by enabling natural language quering for personas such as C-Suite executives, managers, auditors, and field users.
-This Guidance demonstrates how to improve business user productivity and experience using:
+This Guidance demonstrates how to improve business user experience and productivity by providing following:

 * Natural language interaction
 * Real-time data summary